hasindu2008/cornetto/README.md

 Our Cornetto C programme contains a number of subtools that are used by the above explained scripts.
 If you want to use those subtools in your scripts, see the [manual page](docs/command.md).

-## Shitflow (**Sh**ell-based **i**nternode **t**ransfer **f**low)

-The [shitflow](shitflow/README.md) directory in the repository contains the scripts we used semi-automate the execution and analysis on a combination of in-house computer systems and the Australia NCI Gadi supercomputer nodes.
-These scripts are for our own use with various hardcoded paths, so you better keep away.
-Just documenting here in case one is curious what the heck this is and for the sake of exact reproducibility.

 ## Notes

 - Our scripts and the C programme is not tested on non-Linux platforms, so might need some adjustments.